“Jack! Jack Urso! Is that that you? Do you remember me?”

 This was a better move.
 The home was nicer and there was a park right in the middle of the street that was ringed by tall maple and pine trees.
 Still, they had to contend with their crotchety neighbor, Chief.
 Chief was a former navy chief petty officer who worked as a football coach for the school district.
 Despite seeing Ashley walk to work every day in a suit and tie and carrying a briefcase, Chief, at first, assumed he was a janitor because he was black.
 He was eventually set straight by his religious Irish-Catholic wife Eleanor, who often played Edith to his Archie Bunker.

 At the time, I was blissfully unaware of any racial issues.
 The Bryans had a young daughter my age, Lori, who was a constant playmate in my younger days, as well as my first crush.
 We were probably no more than five years old when I convinced her to go behind the garage with me.
 I think my plan was to give her a kiss, but once there my age kicked in and I decided that would just be gross and we hunted for butterflies instead.
-When my occasionally violent best friend Billy Dober gave me a black eye in front of her house, Lori took me gently aside, put ice on my eye, and told me I should go back and kick his ass – which I later did, employing that rare coup de grace of shoving his head in a pile of dog shit.
-Good times...good times.
+When my occasionally violent best friend Billy Dober gave me a black eye in front of her house, Lori took me gently aside, put ice on my eye, and told me I should go back and kick his ass — which I did a week later, employing that rare coup de grace of shoving his head in a pile of dog shit, and right in the yard next door to Lori's home.
+Good times . . . good times.

 By the late 1970s, however, our families had grown apart.
 Some of it was that their children went to different schools and were, frankly, higher achieving than us — or at least me at any rate.
 Most of it though was due to my parent’s rather loud arguments leading up to their divorce.
 Divorce in our little Catholic neighborhood was not as widespread as it later became, and was viewed as a step down in life.
 It made other families uncomfortable and I can’t say that I blame them.
 It was a bitter separation and the police visited on more than one occasion.
 Once, I had to go outside and explain to the cops that everything was alright.
 They made me take my shirt off and show them I wasn’t being beaten — which I wasn’t, but they made me do it right there in the street where all the neighbors could see.